The best way to sell your new title is to have it appear in Amazon search results for books.

 You also have access to tutorials to help you find the best keyword and category selections for your book.

-Okay, Publisher Rocket is not free.
+Okay, it’s not free.
 But you only pay once, and the program is constantly updated.

 It’s by far the best tool you can use to help you get your book to appear in Amazon search results.